gordon801/xgb-cc-scores/README.md

 # XGBoost Modelling - Credit Card Scores
-In this project, I used provided LendingClub data and an XGBoost model to produce XGB prediction scores for each observation in the LendingClub dataset.
+In this project, I used provided LendingClub data and the output from an XGBoost model to produce XGB prediction scores for each observation in the LendingClub dataset.

 ## Inputs
 * creditcard_3001.csv: LendingClub credit card data with 3001 observations.